 Japanese Omurice

-Omurice is a popular modern Japanese dish that's a mashup of Western omelettes and Japanese fried rice.
-It's a favorite amongst kids and therefore a staple of home cooking here, but it can also be served a little fancier at Yōshoku restaurants in Japan.
+Omurice is a popular modern Japanese dish that's a mashup of Western omelettes and Japanese fried rice, delighting Japanese palates of young and old alike.
+It's a favorite amongst kids and, therefore, a staple of home cooking here, but it can also be served a little fancier at Yōshoku restaurants (Western-style restaurants) in Japan.

-Although everyone makes it a little differently, the omelet is usually stuffed with chicken rice, which is fried rice that's made with chicken and seasoned with ketchup.
-This gives it a vibrant red color and savory sweet taste, that's the trademark flavor of this dish.
+Although every household makes it a little differently, the omelette is usually stuffed with chicken rice, which is fried Japanese short-grain rice that's made with chicken and seasoned with ketchup.
+This gives it a vibrant red color and savory-sweet taste, which is the trademark flavor of this dish.

-As for the egg, classic styles of omurice were made into an oval shape and wrapped in a thin layer of egg, but these days, many people ditch the thin papery egg for a luscious blanket of soft scrambled eggs on top.
+As for the egg, classic styles of omurice were made into an oval shape or football shape and wrapped in a thin layer of egg; then, the smooth omelette surface was decorated with ketchup hearts or stars.
+But these days, many people ditch the thin, papery egg for a luscious blanket of soft scrambled eggs on top.

 Omurice is comprised of two main components, and can also be sauced.
 Here's what's inside each of them.